The-Lammert-Lab/tinnitus-reconstruction/docs/utils.md

 which flips the sign on all responses before computing the reconstruction.
 - method: character vector, name-value, default: ``'cs'`` Which reconstruction algorithm to use.
+- use_n_trials: Positive scalar, name-value, default: `inf` Indicates how many trials to use of data. `inf` uses all data.
+- bootstrap: Positive scalar, name-value, deafult: 0 Number of bootstrap iterations to perform.

 ```matlab
 [x, responses_output, stimuli_matrix_output] = get_reconstruction('key', value, ...)